 Some of these less traditional practices may require additional documentation to be covered by the Columbia Loan Repayment Forgiveness Program (LRAP).
-Consult the websites for the Financial Aid Office and for SJI for more information.
+Consult the Financial Aid Office website, the SJI website, and SJI adviser Tory Messina at tm2818@columbia.edu for more information.